 Background: About 1.5 % of the Swedish population suffers from neuropathic pain.
-This is difficult to treat and it is estimated that as many as half of all patients receive inadequate pain relief.
 The mechanisms are largely unknown.
 No mechanism-based classification system is available.

 More effective and better tolerated treatments are needed (Swedish Medical Products Agency 2007, Sheets et al. 2008).
-Extensive experiments on rodent models have been found to be partially misleading since the pain systems in man and rodent are fundamentally different also in the peripheral nervous system.

 Questions, methods and goals: The technique of microneurography was initiated in Uppsala by Vallbo and Hagbarth in 1968.
 For many years we have performed recordings of action potentials from individual nociceptive (pain) C-fibre axons (microneurography) in awake humans who can simultaneously report their sensations.
-This kind of single fibre recording is technically complex and it is mainly performed only by 2 groups internationally.
-We are one of these groups (Norway - Sweden - Germany).
-Since nociceptive axons are extremely thin, they cannot be studied with intracellular electrodes in vivo and also cannot be studied, in a manner relevant for human pain, in vitro, the normal physiology of these axons is largely unknown.
-However we have revealed parts of their normal physiology that we believe are very relevant for chronic pain.
+This kind of single fibre recording is technically complex and it is mainly performed only by 2 groups internationally (Norway - Uppsala Sweden - Germany).